An introduction to Circle Health Group

-Currently under construction, Circle Birmingham Hospital will be a centre of excellence, providing a peaceful and comfortable place for clinicians and patients alike.
+Circle Birmingham Hospital is a centre of excellence, providing a peaceful and comfortable place for clinicians and patients alike.

-Circle Birmingham Hospital will be packed with the latest technology – and with the capacity to extend theatres and inpatient facilities as demand increases.
+Circle Birmingham Hospital is packed with the latest technology – and with the capacity to extend theatres and inpatient facilities as demand increases.

-Across two floors will be a state-of-the-art rehabilitation centre for MSK and neurological patients.
-The centre will have 120 rehabilitation beds and a collection of advanced rehabilitation equipment that’s rare to find in the UK but can make a real difference to a patient's recovery.
+The state-of-the-art rehabilitation centre for MSK and neurological patients is across two floors.
+The centre has 120 rehabilitation beds and a collection of advanced rehabilitation equipment that’s rare to find in the UK but can make a real difference to a patient's recovery.

 Opened in 2012, Circle Reading Hospital has 30 inpatient beds, 20 daycase beds and 15 consultation rooms for outpatient appointments.
 This state-of-the-art building has five theatres, equipped with the latest technologies and an extensive rehabilitation department.
 Designed to feel modern, relaxed and homely so you can enjoy your stay in comfort.